perezbox3/CSE_1320_Project/README.md

 - **CSV Import/Export** for better data handling.

 ---
 This document serves as a guide for structuring and managing our project efficiently.
+How to compile the code gcc -Wall -o donation_platform main.c user.c items.c requests.c, you will need to be in the src directory to do so, then type ./donation_platform.